Skip to main content

 Contributing

 Pull requests are welcome.
-To make a PR, first fork the repo, make your proposed changes on the develop branch, and open a PR from your fork.
+To make a PR, first fork the repo, make your proposed changes on the main branch, and open a PR from your fork.
 If it passes tests and is accepted after review, it will be merged in.

 Code style